CeytiX/XOR-algorithm/README.md

-The key must be an array of 8 binary characters (e.g. 01101010)
+The key must be an array of 8 binary digits (e.g. 01101010)

 Now you can run your algorithm e.g.:`./xor-algorithm no_encrypted encrypted 01101010`